-- If you are an imminent harm to yourself or others (for example, if you tell me you have a gun in your car and you are going to kill yourself or shoot somebody else) I must report it
+- If you are an imminent harm to yourself or others (for example, if you tell me you have a gun in your car and you are going to kill yourself or shoot somebody else) we must report it

-I keep very basic notes on our sessions to monitor progress and overall mental health status.
+We keep very basic notes on our sessions to monitor progress and overall mental health status.
 These include appointment dates and times, medication information, types of treatment, general conversation topics, and diagnoses*.
 Details of our sessions (such as names, specific scenarios, illegal activity, etc) are only officially recorded if they apply to the exceptions above.

 *See the page on insurance information to read more about details on diagnoses